IntersectMBO/product-website/docs/vision/strategy-2030.md

     enterprises and national entities across target verticals.
-    Grants and co-funded pilots from the ecosystem's treasury are a critical tool to lower the barrier for engagement and overcome internal resource constraints,
+    Grants and co-funded pilots from the ecosystem's treasury are a critical tool to lower the barrier for engagement and overcome internal resource constraints.
-    particularly for organizations wary of "overhyped
-    pilots" that don't deliver measurable value.
     This includes active engagement in policy and regulatory landscapes to foster equal access and broader understanding of non-financial blockchain use cases.